gervasioartur/walletwise-api/docs/useCases/auth/signup/signup.md

     Then the response status should be 400
     And the response should contain "Invalid email."

-## Scenario: Unexpected error during sign up [✅]
+## Scenario: Successful sign up  [✅]

     Given the user payload with firstname "new", lastname "user", username "new_user", email "newuser@gmail.com" and password "new_user@password"
     When I send a POST request to "api/signup"
-    And an unexpected error occurs
-    Then the response status should be 500
+    Then the response status should be 201
-    And the response should contain "An unexpected error occurred.
-Please try again later."
+    And the response should contain "Sign-up successful."